 Skip to content

-How To Start A Profitable Tuberose Farming Business
+How To Start A Tuberose Farming Business – Complete Guide

 The scientific name of tuberose is Polianthes tuberosa.
-And it belongs to the Amaryllidaceae family.
-Basically, it is a half-hardy, perennial, bulbous plant.
+It belongs to the Amaryllidaceae family.
+It is a half-hardy, perennial, bulbous plant.
 Bulbs come with scales and leaf bases and the stem remains concealed within scales.
 Roots are mainly adventitious and shallow.
 Additionally, flowers have a funnel-shaped perianth and are fragrant, waxy white, and about 25 mm long.

 Is Tuberose Farming Profitable?